Praqma/helmsman/docs/how_to/define_namespaces.md

 >For details on protecting a namespace, please check the [namespace/release protection guide](protect_namespaces_and_releases.md)

+## Deploying Tiller into namespaces

 As of `v1.2.0-rc`, you can instruct Helmsman to deploy Tiller into specific namespaces (with or without TLS).

+> By default Tiller will be deployed into `kube-system` even if you don't define kube-system in the namespaces section.
+To prevent deploying Tiller into `kube-system, see the subsection below.

 ```toml
 [namespaces]